Marcospagan7/Marcos-project/README.md

 your own screenshot.
 -->

-## <your-project-name>
+## Blackjack

-a brief description of your project goes here
+This project is a simplified version of the card game blackjack using bets, deck of cards, and a little bit of fun.